 The first program will iterate 10 times.
 The second iterates an amount input by the user (maximum of the largest possible integer), and the third one will iterate forever.
-This brings us to question that given a program and an input to the program, can we algorithmically determine whether the program will eventually stop when it is given that input?
-We could try with the input, and wait for a certain amount of time.
+This brings us to the question that, given a program and an input to the program, can we algorithmically determine whether the program will eventually stop when it is given that input?
+We could try with the input and wait for a certain amount of time.
 If the program stops within this time, we know it stops.
 But if it does not stop, the only thing we can conclude is that it does not stop within the time we have waited.
 For example, this way we would never find out whether an algorithm with complexity O(n!) stops with a worst case input of size 100.

-This is known as the Halting problem: given a program, decide whether the program finishes running or continues to run forever.
-This problem is equivalent to one taking the input into account.
+This is known as the Halting problem: given a program, decide algorithmically (i.e. with another program) whether the program finishes running or continues to run forever.
+This problem is equivalent to the previous one that takes the input into account.
 Let us be optimistic and assume that there exists a solution (a program) H to this problem that takes two inputs: